Grief is a very

 words "And I was so mean to her."
 Much later I realized that I

-wasn’t really mean, I was just a dumb 11-yr. old kid who had typical bratty
+wasn’t really mean, I was just a dumb 11-yr. old kid who had typical conflicts with

 literally chase me around the house with the belt when I deserved a spanking